AVEVA/CONNECT-data-services-developer-docs/content/communities/communities.md

 * Create workarounds like VPNs or custom apps.

-* Allow customers onsite.
+* Allow business partners onsite to access local operational systems.

 ### Easy setup

 Because communities are in the cloud, using them does not require installation of additional hardware or software.

-Communities can accommodate business partners who are not sharing data or do not have a PI system of their own.
-They can provision their own OCS tenant without sharing data, allowing them to participate in a partnership without purchasing the full PI System or other software.
+Communities can accommodate trusted business partners who are not sharing data or do not have a PI system of their own.
+With Communities, business partners can sign up for their own OCS tenant to read and gain access to data shared, without having to implement an on-premises PI System or other software.